Skip to content

 Do NOT use temBoard rpm from PGDG.
 They are known to be broken.

-$ sudo yum install temboard
+$ sudo dnf install temboard

 $ temboard --version